dmhernandez2525/DRY_Dry/src/docs/contributing/creating.md

 ## Initial files

-The first thing we'll need to do is create a dedicated `Checkbox` directory under the parent directory (In this case FormHelpers) in `components/`:
+The first thing we'll need to do is create a dedicated `Checkbox` directory under the parent directory (In this case, FormHelpers) in `components/`:

 ```
 DRY-react/